-Using the BGP screen in the vCloud Director tenant portal, you can configure Border Gateway Protocol (BGP) for the dynamic routing capabilities of your advanced edge gateway.
+You can configure Border Gateway Protocol (BGP) for the dynamic routing capabilities of an NSX Data Center for vSphere edge gateway.

 - If BGP is not currently enabled, use the Enable BGP toggle to enable it.

-- Configure the BGP settings according to your organization's needs.
+- Configure the BGP settings according to the needs of your organization.

 The local AS is a feature of BGP.
 The system assigns the local AS number to the edge gateway you are configuring.
 The edge gateway advertises this ID when the edge gateway peers with its BGP neighbors in other autonomous systems.
 The path of autonomous systems that a route would traverse is used as one metric in the dynamic routing algorithm when selecting the best path to a destination.

-At this point, you can click Save changes, or continue to configure settings for the BGP routing neighbors.
+- You can either click Save changes, or continue to configure settings for the BGP routing neighbors.

-- Add a BGP neighbor configuration to the on-screen table by clicking the + icon, specifying details for the neighbor in the dialog box, and then clicking Keep.
+- Add a BGP neighbor configuration by clicking the Add () button, specifying details for the neighbor in the dialog box, and clicking Keep.